-The concerts, a component of the “Survey of Jewish Musics” class, run about 90 minutes in length, are open to the public, and –
+The concerts, a component of the “Survey of Jewish Music” class, are at 5:30 p.m. in Schroeder Hall at the Green Music Center, are Free and open to the public, $5 parking fee applies.

 For more information contact the Department of Music at 707-664-2324 or Jewish Studies Program Director Brian S. Wilson.